top of page

 If you are not a cyclist, it might help if I tell you a few things I have learned in the last few years—mostly stuff taught to me by my Poudre Sunrise Cyclists (PSC) friends.

-Another PSC lesson I learned early was ”ride your own ride.”
+Another lesson I learned from my PSC friends was to ”ride your own ride.”
 I recall one of my first PSC group rides up Rist Canyon (a challenging climb back home).
 One of our stronger riders Steve, started going more quickly up the Canyon and I took off after him.
 Marco told me “ride your own ride”— basically telling me that I probably didn’t want to chase Steve.
 Good advice.
 Had I done that I never would have made it to the top.That was not my pace.
-It is also important, especially on hills to ride your own ride because you find your own zone, sometimes it can be hard to ride slower than your body wants to go.
+It is also important, especially on hills, to ride your own ride because you find your own zone, it can be hard to ride faster or slower than your body wants to go.

-Finally, I once asked Archie for advice about multi-day rides.
-He told me a “ride for tomorrow.”
+Finally, I once asked Archie (who has completed multiple cross-country rides) for advice about multi-day rides.
+He told me to always “ride for tomorrow.”
 That means that if you ride too hard today, you will pay for it tomorrow.
 It goes well with “ride your own ride.”

 Day 2 pictures